 To hike all of the trails at Agua Hedionda Lagoon, I still needed to visit: Kelly School Trail, Bayshore Drive Trail, and Cove Drive Trail.
 So this was my mission today, to visit all of the trails of North Agua Hedionda Lagoon.

 Exploring the Kelly School Trail at Agua Hedionda Lagoon

-I began over at the Kelly School Trail, which is just under .6 miles long and consists of upland as well as coastal marsh plants.
+I began over at the Kelly School Trail, just under .6 miles long and consisting of upland and coastal marsh plants.
 As the name hints, the beginning of the trail is located across the street from Kelly School.
-The native vegetation over here looks quite old and is pushing its way over the fence in several areas along the trail.
+The native vegetation here looks quite old and is pushing its way over the fence in several areas along the trail.

-There is a small hill found about midway on the trail that you can walk up, which allows for fabulous views of the lagoon.
+There is a small hill about midway on the trail that you can walk up, allowing fabulous views of the Lagoon.
 On this hill, I was thrilled to find many wildflowers in bloom!

 Having a Look at Bayshore Drive Trail

-Continuing my adventure, I got back into the car and drove a very short distance to the Bayshore Drive Trail.
-Here is a fantastic spot to go paddleboarding or kayaking as no powerboats are allowed in this section of the lagoon.
+Continuing my adventure, I returned to the car and drove a short distance to the Bayshore Drive Trail.
+Here is a fantastic spot to go paddleboarding or kayaking, as no powerboats are allowed in this lagoon section.